kuitos/import-html-entry/README.md

 > Other type as same as [importHTML](#importhtmlurl-opts).

 ##### Usage
-Loads the assets(css,js) and embed into HTML template, export last property on the `window` or `proxy window` which set by the entry script.
+Loads the assets(css,js) and embed into HTML template, get the exports from entry script.

 ##### Sample
 ```js